 Maddak Tan Hand To Hand Mug by Ableware

 Two things that stand out immediately about this arthritis-friendly coffee mug are the extra big handle as well as the grip-friendly design.
-This is a lightweight plastic mug with grip-friendly ridges around the mug itself and a particularly large handle that makes it easy to grip even with swollen knuckles or fingers.
+This is a great example of a lightweight coffee mug for seniors with grip-friendly ridges around the mug itself and a particularly large handle that makes it easy to grip even with swollen knuckles or fingers.

 Easy Grip-In Mug

 The Easy Grip-in Mug has a handle that is built right into the center of the cup.
 This design gives your hand a more ergonomic curve to reduce the pain from arthritis.
 Plus it will warm aching joints when using hot liquids!

 This coffee mug holds 16 ounces of fluid and weighs about 10 ounces.
 It comes with an easy-to-open and close lid that rotates for use on either side and includes an adjustable drinking spout.
 It’s even dishwasher safe.

 If you are looking for a travel coffee mug for arthritic hands – this is one of the best.

 Clay in Motion Handwarmer Mug

 The Clay in Motion handwarmer mugs are certainly among the most unique-looking and beautiful mugs on this list.
 The unique design comes from hand-tossed clay and features a very unique handle and a clear influence from the potter’s wheel.